| Implications

 fuel security, job creation, agriculture, rural development,

+energy supply and public health.
 Diesel engines are used extensively world wide for transportation,

 electricity generation and for powering machinery.
 Diesel